tramlinehq/store-quirks/README.md

 ## [App Store](https://appstoreconnect.apple.com) 📱

+## Fastlane

+When `skip_app_version_update` is set to `false` (default) in fastlane, the two following things can happen:

+* Creating a new build on TestFlight auto-creates a new release in `READY_FOR_SUBMISSION` on app store (production).
+* If there's already an `inflight` release, a new build on TestFlight will **not** auto-update the build under the `inflight` release, but, it will change the release version name to the new one.

+Set the flag to `true` to disable the above.

+---

 ### Does the previous Ready For Sale in phased release automatically halt or stop when a new one is attempted for distribution after approval?

-When the Phased Release was paused: the older version moves to `REPLACED_WITH_NEW_VERSION` status with its phased release as `COMPLETE` after a new version is released.
+If the phased release was paused – the older version moves to `REPLACED_WITH_NEW_VERSION` status with its phased release as `COMPLETE` after a new version is released.

-When the Phased Release was active: same as above.
+If the phased release was active – _same as above_.

 ### When can you create a new release for an app?